zedchance/skymail/README.md

 # The object of the game

 The player controls a helicopter and attempts to fly to each sky scraper in order, while maintaining a balance between fuel and damage.
-Other helicopters compete against the player and attempt to do the same, or do directly damage the player.
+Other helicopters compete against the player and attempt to do the same, or do direct damage the player.
 The player must navigate between other moving objects such as birds, and must make decisions on when to deviate from the flight path to refuel.